-One of the most prominent Hispanic supermarket chains in the nation, Cardenas Markets has locations in Arizona, Nevada, and California.
+One of the nation’s most prominent Hispanic supermarket chains, Cardenas Markets has locations in Arizona, Nevada, and California.

 According to a news statement on Thursday, the 1983-founded Rio Ranch Market company specializes in fresh commodities, including meat, fruit, prepared cuisine, and bakery goods.
 Perris, San Bernardino, Chino, Banning, Fontana, and Riverside are the cities where the corporation has storefronts.
-They will join many adjacent Cardenas stores in Moreno Valley, San Bernardino, Fontana, Ontario, and Riverside once the transaction is finalized.
+Once the transaction is finalized, they will join many adjacent Cardenas stores in Moreno Valley, San Bernardino, Fontana, Ontario, and Riverside.